w3c/trace-context/spec/20-http_header_format.md

 ##### Rules

 * A `trace-id` with all bytes set to `0` is not allowed.
-* Implementations SHOULD generate globally unique values.
+* Implementations MUST generate globally unique values.
 * Implementations HAVE TO ignore the `traceparent` if the `trace-id` does not comply with this specification.
 * If a system operates with a shorter `trace-id` - it SHOULD fill-in the extra